flux-framework/flux-core/doc/man1/flux-exec.rst

    Set the working directory of remote *COMMAND* to *DIR*.
 The default is to propagate the current working directory of flux-exec(1).

-.. option:: -r, --rank=NODESET
+.. option:: -r, --rank=IDSET

-   Target specific ranks in *NODESET*.
+   Target specific ranks in *IDSET*.
 Default is to target "all" ranks.
-   See `NODESET FORMAT`_ below for more information.

-.. option:: -x, --exclude=NODESET
+.. option:: -x, --exclude=IDSET

-   Exclude ranks in *NODESET*.
+   Exclude ranks in *IDSET*.

 .. option:: -j, --jobid=JOBID

    Use the job shell exec service for job *JOBID* instead of the broker's exec service.
-The default *NODESET* will be set to the nodes assigned to the job, and the :option:`--rank` and :option:`--exclude` options are applied relative to this set.
+The default *IDSET* will be set to the nodes assigned to the job, and the :option:`--rank` and :option:`--exclude` options are applied relative to this set.
 For example, :option:`flux exec -j ID -r 0` will run only on the first node assigned to *JOBID*, and :option:`flux